john-kheir/home/docs/config/network.md

 protocol = "none"
 ```

-The final result of this setup should be something like the following
+The final result of this setup should be something like the following:

 ```
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default
     link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00